mafintosh/param/readme.md

 	node example.js --app.port 8080 # prints 8080

-if present there param will simply return that value. otherwise it looks for a configuration file based on `--config [filename]` command line parameter or your `NODE_ENV` env var.
+if present param will simply return that value.
+otherwise param will look for a configuration file based on `--config [filename]` or your `NODE_ENV` env var.

 if `NODE_ENV=development` it will look for a config file called `development.json` or `development.js` and so on. it will start looking in `.` and `./config` and if not present try in `..` and `../config` until it reaches `/`.